GlzLXochitl/api-monitoring-control-mts/README.md

 - `mariadb`: Client to connect to MariaDB databases.
 - `sequelize`: ORM (Object-Relational Mapping) for Node.js.
 - `nodemon`: Tool to automatically restart the application when file changes are detected.
+- `mysql`: Client to connect to MySQL databases.

 ## Installation